ratpic83/12dollar-knomi/PROJECT_SUMMARY.md

 ## 📝 Final Notes

 This project represents a complete, production-ready firmware for ESP32-C3 displays that provides Knomi-like functionality at a fraction of the cost.
-With comprehensive documentation, modular code, and active development, it serves as both a practical tool and a learning resource for the 3D printing community.
+With HD graphics, themes, environmental monitoring, and web configuration, it offers professional features in a compact, affordable package.

 **Ready to build your own Knomi Clone?**
 Start with `docs/QUICKSTART.md` and you'll be up and running in 15 minutes!